Unsigned-Long/iKalibr/docs/details/config_template_note.md

       Resolution: 0.5
       KeyFrameDownSample: 0.1
     LiDARDataAssociate:
-      # leaf size when down sample the map using 'pcl::VoxelGrid' filter
-      # note that this field just for visualization, no connection with calibration
-      # for outdoor, 0.1 is suggested, and for indoor: 0.05 is suggested
-      MapDownSample: 0.05
       # associate point and surfel when distance is less than this value
       PointToSurfelMax: 0.1
       # chose plane as a surfel for data association when planarity is larger than this value